xc-gs/alphagenome/docs/source/index.md

 You can get started by
-[getting an API key](https://deepmind.google.com/science/alphagenome), and following our [Quick Start Guide](./colabs/quick_start.ipynb).
+[getting an API key](https://deepmind.google.com/science/alphagenome), and following our [Quick Start Guide](./colabs/quick_start.ipynb), or watching our [AlphaGenome 101 tutorial](https://youtu.be/Xbvloe13nak).
 Please also check out our installation guide, tutorials with comprehensive overviews of plotting, variant scoring and other use cases, and our API reference documentation.

 <!-- mdformat off(Turn off mdformat to retain myst syntax.) -->